Article by Yellow Dog’s Jack Porter – Director of South America Programs

 1. Felt sole wading boots make a difference.

 One of the questions I get a lot is whether people really need to buy a pair of felt wading boots.
 The answer is yes.
-The river structures vary in every section of water that you will encounter, from gravel beaches to sharp volcanic rocks, and slippery freestone boulders.
+The river structures vary in every water section, from gravel beaches to sharp volcanic rocks, and slippery freestone boulders.
 These rocks are covered in a thin slime and you’ll be walking on them all day – felt-soled boots make a difference.

-Being sure-footed as you’re tip-toeing up to a crystal-clear run with a trophy dorado suspended in the water column is absolutely imperative to make sure you have the best chance possible at hooking and landing the fish.
+Being sure-footed as you’re tip-toeing up to a crystal-clear run with a trophy dorado suspended in the water column is imperative to ensure you have the best chance possible at hooking and landing the fish.
 A misstep, slip, or unnecessary noise can be the difference between having a shot at a fish and spooking one.

 Golden Dorado is an aggressive, predatory, ambush species that know they’re at the top of the food chain.
 When the dorado eat, they typically take the fly with speed and power that most anglers are not familiar with, and many times, they move so quickly that they can catch anglers by surprise.
 The majority of the strikes happen within the first two strips of the cast landing, and once the dorado eat the fly, it’s important to be ready for anything.

-In the crystal-clear rivers of the Bolivian jungle, the dorado is hypersensitive to their surrounding environment.
-When sight fishing, the casts will be made upstream, from behind the fish so they don’t see you.
+In the crystal-clear rivers of the Bolivian jungle, the dorado is hypersensitive to its surrounding environment.
+When sight fishing, the casts will be made upstream from behind the fish so they don’t see you.
 These situations are intense, and you only get one cast per target.

 Because you are casting upstream, it is absolutely imperative that when the fly touches the water, you have the line in your hand, and there is tension in the line.
 With the rod tip down and the fly in the water, you should start stripping, and you should be ready for the eat.
 Typically, the fish will explode on the fly within the first two strips, and because you are below the fish and stripping the fly downstream, the fish will take the fly moving towards you.
 This makes it difficult to strip set.